|

 JUDGMENT

-The brief faf the case are that the appellant at the time of committing the offences, was a P.W.D. <.D. driver.
+The brief facts of the case are that the appellant at the time of committing the offences, was a P.W.D. driver.
 He received a Government of Fiji cheque which he forged by altering the words and figures so that instead of $96.59 it read $9096.59.
 He then used the forged cheque to purchase a vehicle and also received $1000 cash and a cheque for the balance from the complainant.
 The offence was discovered when the appellant's cheque was presented for payment and was dishonoured.
 He was later apprehended and charged.

 At the hearing of his appeal, the appellant who is a grandfather of 40 odd years expressed his remorse and asked to be given "one last chance".
 He explained that he was driven to commit the offences by his brother who needed the money for a daughter's wedding.